VA Disability Ratings for Sinusitis

 To establish direct service connection for chronic sinusitis, veterans must demonstrate the following three elements:

-- A current diagnosis
+- A current diagnosis by a medical professional;

-- An in-service event, injury, or illness
+- An in-service event, injury, or illness; and

-- A medical nexus linking the current diagnosis of chronic sinusitis to the in-service occurrence
+- A medical nexus linking the current diagnosis of chronic sinusitis to the in-service occurrence.

 For example, veterans can claim that their diagnosed chronic sinusitis is due to their burn pit exposure.
 In this case, a healthcare professional would have to provide an opinion stating that the veteran’s condition is “at least as likely as not” due to their in-service exposure.